Polikarp Mdivani

 Polikarp "Budu" Gurgenovich Mdivani (პოლიკარპე [ბუდუ] მდივანი; Поликарп Гургенович [Буду] Мдивани, Polikarp Gurgenovich [Budu] Mdivani; 1877 – 19 July 1937) was a veteran Georgian Bolshevik and Soviet government official energetically involved in the Russian Revolutions and the Civil War.
 In the 1920s, he played an important role in the Sovietization of the Caucasus, but later led Georgian Communist opposition to Joseph Stalin's centralizing policy during the Georgian Affair of 1922.
 He was executed during the Great Purge.

 Early life

-He was born in to a prominent noble family in the Kutaisi Governorate.
-Mdivani enrolled in the Imperial Moscow University but was later expelled from the university for his participation in the student riots of 1899.
+He was born in to an Aznauri (untitled noble) family in the Kutaisi Governorate.
+He was brother of Simon Mdivani.
+Polikarp enrolled in the Imperial Moscow University but was later expelled from the university for his participation in the student riots of 1899.

 Revolution and Civil War

 Mdivani joined the Bolshevik faction of the Russian Social Democratic Labour Party in 1903 and engaged in revolutionary activities in Tbilisi, Baku, Batumi, and other industrial centers of the Caucasus.
 A close associate of Joseph Stalin, he quickly emerged as one of the leading Bolsheviks in the region and gained a reputation of a brilliant orator.

 During the Russian Civil War, that followed the Russian Revolution of 1917, he was commissioned to the Caucasus Front where he worked for the Caucasian Bureau of the Central Committee of the Bolshevik Party and served as a member of the Revolutionary Military Council of the 11th Army.
 In 1920, he was instrumental in the occupation of the Democratic Republic of Azerbaijan.
 Later that year, he was sent as a special envoy to Turkey in an effort to mediate a peace deal between the Turkish government and the Democratic Republic of Armenia.

 Early in 1921, Mdivani, along with Stalin and Sergo Ordzhonikidze, played an important role in engineering the Red Army invasion of Georgia which toppled down the local Menshevik-dominated government in favor of the Bolshevik regime.
 However, with the establishment of the Georgian SSR, Mdivani emerged as one of the leading proponents of the republic's sovereignty from Moscow.
 He protested against a series of territorial rearrangements in Transcaucasia that dispossessed Georgia of several of its former districts and advocated more tolerance towards political opposition to ensure the survival of the highly unpopular Bolshevik government.